Remarkable Lindsey Vonn wins World Cup downhill at age 41 to start her Olympic season

-ST. MORITZ, Switzerland (AP) — The queen of downhill skiing is well and truly back.
+The queen of downhill skiing is well and truly back.
+At age 41, still faster than the rest.

-Lindsey Vonn raced to a stunning fast win in a World Cup downhill on Friday to earn her first victory in nearly eight years — and the first in her comeback with titanium implants in her right knee after a five-year retirement.
+Lindsey Vonn raced to a stunningly fast win in a World Cup downhill at St. Moritz on Friday to earn her first victory in nearly eight years — and the first in her comeback with titanium implants in her right knee after a five-year retirement.

-The 41-year-old United States ski great seized the lead by an astonishing 1.16 seconds ahead of Mirjam Puchner of Austria.
-Even wilder was that Vonn trailed by 0.61 after the first two time checks.
+The United States ski great seized the lead by an astonishing 1.16 seconds ahead of Mirjam Puchner of Austria.
+Even wilder was that Vonn trailed by 0.61 after the first two time checks at the Swiss resort.

 Vonn's lead was later cut to 0.98 — still a massive margin in downhill — when unheralded Magdalena Egger took second place from teammate Puchner.